-Project Manager/Data Analyst, January 2000 to present
+Consultant, January 2000 to present

-Diane is highly experienced in data management and project management.
-She has been responsible for data management in many of JSI's largest information oriented projects, including both technical and organizational aspects of the work.
+Diane is highly experienced in data and project management.
+She has been responsible for technical assistance, project direction, and data management in many of JSI's largest information-oriented projects, including both technical and organizational aspects of the work.
 She is a skilled user of analytic tools including spreadsheets, databases, statistical packages, and ArcGIS mapping software.
-She is also trained in the development of federal shortage designations and survey research techniques.
+She is also trained in the development of federal shortage designations and survey research techniques, and provides guidance to government agencies and health care organizations.
 Selected projects: